crossterm-rs/crossterm/README.md

     - Position (set/get)
     - Store cursor position and resetting to that later
     - Hiding/Showing
-    - Blinking Cursor (only some terminals are supporting this)
+    - Blinking Cursor (supported by only some terminals)
 - Styled output
     - Foreground Color (16 base colors)
     - Background Color (16 base colors)